malvikasharan/surrounded-by-giants/_posts/2020-09-02-dora-panel-open-science.md

 - Open source code and documents that are available for reuse under a license.
 - Digital Object Identifier that most of these research outputs can be attached to and the citations can be counted.

-There is obviously more to research work that are often thankless and unrecognised through traditional system.
+There is obviously more to research work that is often thankless and unrecognised through the traditional system.
 In this post, I want to draw your attention to those hidden and invisible work in open and reproducible research.
 A few examples of hidden labour in open source communities are the following:
 - Shared leadership efforts and pro-active volunteer (unpaid) work.
 - Public engagement by communicating science to a larger audience through citizen and participatory science.